dksmiffs/import-ready/README.md

 ## Test in Development Environment
 Run as follows from the top level directory in a clean venv with [pip-tools][12] installed:
-<pre>python -m piptools compile --upgrade --generate-hashes --allow-unsafe dev-requirements.in
+<pre>python -m piptools compile --upgrade --generate-hashes dev-requirements.in
 python -m piptools sync dev-requirements.txt python -m pytest -s tests</pre>